3rror404/switchy/README.md

 # Switchy
 ---

-### Realistic iOS Style Switches
+### A tiny library for creating realistic, iOS style switches

-A checkbox-backed, draggable, swipeable and clickable switch that can be used as a form element.
+Checkbox-backed, draggable, swipeable and clickable switch that can be used as a form element.

 👉 [Demo](http://3rror404.github.io/switchy/demo)